 A wrongful death attorney in Manchester could assist personal representatives and executors with filing a timely wrongful death lawsuit and making a claim for damages.
 Although surviving family members and spouses cannot recover damages under the wrongful death statute, they may still be able to file a separate lawsuit for damages.
 In such a lawsuit, family members could pursue monetary compensation for loss of the decedent’s income, companionship, and support.

 In some instances, a decedent’s death results from egregious or malicious conduct on someone else’s part—such as driving a vehicle in an extremely careless manner or while intoxicated.
 In those situations, the decedent’s estate may be able to recover punitive damages from the at-fault party.

 The main purpose of punitive damages is to punish the at-fault party for their conduct and to deter others from committing similar acts in the future.

 Talk to a Manchester Wrongful Death Attorney Today

 Losing a loved one is difficult—especially when that loss is avoidable.
-If you have lost a loved one because of another person’s negligence, an experienced lawyer may be able to help.
+If you have lost a loved one because of another person’s negligence, an experienced attorney may be able to help.
 A Manchester wrongful death lawyer could investigate the circumstances of your loved one’s death, explain your legal rights, and pursue monetary recovery on the estate’s behalf.
 Call today to schedule a case consultation today.